Simplifying Remittance Payments with a Mobile Application Developed at 42

 What did you learn from this project?

 Obsaa: React Native.
 The reason we became good app developers is because we have a strong use case for a market we are trying to meet; we are not building just a to-do list.
 You need to think about these small micro-decisions to make the user experience easier.
-You have to care about your end user is able to build a great product.
+You have to care about your end user to build a great product.

 Lexi: How to make a mobile app, and how to build a product for real people, and we are still learning.
 We are building for people with a unique need.